Could an Assessment Help?

 What Does an Assessment at Kells Include?

 At Kells, we have an assessment team to effectively meet your individual needs and concerns.
-An assessment will include standardized testing measures, one-on-one interviews with the client, and when appropriate, interviews with family members or a partner.
+An assessment will include standardized testing measures, one-on-one client/therapist interviews, and when appropriate, interviews with family members or a partner.
 Once the assessment sessions have been completed, a draft assessment report is prepared.
 The psychologist finalizes the report after the results have been debriefed with the client.
 This ensures that the report is accurate and allows the client to correct any misunderstandings that may have occurred.
-The report and assessment materials are treated with the utmost confidentiality.
+The report and assessment materials are treated with utmost confidentiality.
 All assessments are under the supervision of a specialized assessment psychologist.

 How Does an Assessment Help?